AxonIQ/reference-guide/release-notes/rn-axon-server/rn-as-minor-releases.md

 * Fix for invalid previous term/index in replication heartbeat messages causing some overhead in communication
 * Fix for missing portnumber in cluster template export
 * Fix for commands being sent to wrong context if the only handler is in another context
-* New property "axoniq.axonserver.enterprise-default-index-type" to specify the index type for new contexts.
+* New property "axoniq.axonserver.enterprise.default-index-type" to specify the index type for new contexts.
 Default value is JUMP_SKIP_INDEX, use BLOOM_FILTER_INDEX for the pre-4.4 index type

 ### Release 4.4.6